 Concentration in School Age Child and Family

-The School Age Child and Family concentration has been developed for students who wish to work primarily with school age children and their families in settings such as elementary schools, social service agencies, and after school programs.
-This concentration is recommended as preparation for students who wish to become elementary school teachers, and who, therefore, plan to enroll in a Multiple Subjects Teaching Credential Program after graduation.
+The School Age Child and Family concentration is recommended as preparation for students who wish to become elementary school teachers and plan to enroll in Multiple Subjects Teaching Credential programs or K-12 special education teachers and plan to enroll in the Education Specialist Credential after graduation.

 |CAD 210||Introduction to Applied Child and Adolescent Development||3|